FortinetCloudCSE/azure-202-advanced/content/6_Chapter-Six/6_1-second-hub.md

 weight: 1
 ---

-In this task, the student will deploy a second vWAN hub.
+In this task deploy a second vWAN hub.

 ## Deploy a VWAN Hub